kubernetes/website/docs/admin/node-allocatable.md

 Since `v1.6`, `eviction-thresholds` are being considered by computing `Allocatable`.
 To revert to the old behavior set `--experimental-allocatable-ignore-eviction` kubelet flag to `true`.

-Since `v1.6`, `kubelet` will enforce `Allocatable` on pods using control groups.
+Since `v1.6`, `kubelet` enforces `Allocatable` on pods using control groups.
 To revert to the old behavior unset `--enforce-node-allocatable` kubelet flag.
-Note that unless `--kube-reserved`, or `--system-reserved` or `--eviction-hard` flags have non-default values, `Allocatable` enforcement will not affect existing deployments.
+Note that unless `--kube-reserved`, or `--system-reserved` or `--eviction-hard` flags have non-default values, `Allocatable` enforcement does not affect existing deployments.